cleesmith/NiceGUI-primer/README.md

 # NiceGUI-primer
 The plain text primer version of NiceGUI's documentation for usage with AI or as a portable offline file.
+---
+## Steps to install NiceGUI-primer

+## Steps to install NiceGUI-primer

-Clone the repo or download zip:
+Clone the repo or download zip file:
 ```sh
 git clone https://github.com/cleesmith/NiceGUI-primer.git
 ```